EQT

 Promotion of worker health

-401-2
+GRI 401-2

-403-6
+GRI 403-6

 We aim to provide employees with the resources and support they need to live a physically, mentally, and financially healthy life as this is critical to sustain our status as a workplace of choice.
 In addition to competitive compensation, we offer a comprehensive suite of employee benefits, including company-subsidized medical, dental, and vision insurance.
-Additionally, in 2023 we introduced a Roth 401(k) retirement savings plan option to provide employees with additional flexibility and tax advantages for their retirement savings.
-In connection with the launch of this new benefit, we collaborated with our independent 401(k) plan administrator to offer individual financial planning sessions, to empower our workforce with personalized guidance and strategies to help them achieve their financial goals.

-We continue to offer comprehensive family benefits, including 2 weeks of paid paternity leave and 12 weeks of paid maternity leave for both birth and adoptive parents (with pro-rated leave for part-time employees), in addition to our in vitro fertilization and surrogate benefits.
-We aim to support family life, regardless of how our employees’ families grow.
+We continue to offer comprehensive family benefits that support family life, regardless of how our employees’ families grow.
+Family benefits include 2 weeks of paid paternity leave and 12 weeks of paid maternity leave for both birth and adoptive parents (with pro-rated leave for part-time employees), as well as in vitro fertilization and surrogate benefits.

 We also offer flexible work arrangements, paid time off to volunteer, and a vacation donation program where employees can offer paid vacation days to a colleague dealing with a serious personal situation that requires them to take off extended time from work that would not be covered by current leave benefits.
 All our employees receive a minimum of 4 weeks of paid vacation.